EliasSchaut/Api/README.md

-# Api
+# Web-Api (WIP)
-Personal Api Interface
+Personal Web Api Interface not recommended to use for your own.